-Horn - test it early (this is normally left switched on, but may have been turned off at the mains).
-In the event of a problem, there is a manually operated air-horn in the box used for committee boat start races.
-Base radio - this is built into a cupboard and should already be connected to the aerial.
-Turn on and set to channel 37 (M1 on display) "Low" for inharbour, "High" for an out of harbour race Tudor weather station (also built into the cupboard) Yellow triangles on the race box and lawn, and the outer distance mark (yellow X) on the water Clock - found in the cupboard.
+- Horn test it early (this is normally left switched on, but may have been turned off at the mains).
+In the event of a problem, there is a manually operated air-horn in the box used for committee boat start races. - Base radio this is built into a cupboard and should already be connected to the aerial.
+Turn on and set to channel 37 (M1 on display) "Low" for in-harbour, "High" for an out of harbour race - Tudor weather station (also built into the cupboard) - Yellow triangles on the race box and lawn, and the outer distance mark (yellow ball) on the water (transit of the two triangles is the club line) - Clock found in the cupboard.
 Check there are batteries in the clock and the time is correct.
-There is a re-set button on the back if needed.
-Flags - You will need the following to be in place before the start: G (5 minute) Any other class flags being used (e.g. F); P (4 minute) X (over the line) AP (postponement) First Substitute (general recall) During the race you may need D (shorten course for slow fleet), S (shorten course for all competitors) so check these are available.
-Attach flags to halyards ensuring class flags and P are not next to each other as they may be difficult to see from the water.
-There is a reference guide in the red folder.
-Please only fly relevant race flags during the race process (including prior to the start) to ensure clarity for racers.
-Binoculars Open the left-hand window and pass the hooter and clock out.
+There is a re-set button on the back if needed. - Flags You will need the following to be in place before the start: - o G (5 minute) - Any other class flags being used (e.g. F); - P (4 minute) - \circ X (over the line) - AP (postponement) - First Substitute (general recall) - During the race you may need D (shorten course for slow fleet), S (shorten course for all competitors) so check these are available. - Attach flags to halyards ensuring class flags and P are not next to each other as they may be difficult to see from the water.
+There is a reference guide in the red folder. - Only fly relevant race flags during the race process (including prior to the start) to ensure clarity for racers. - Binoculars - Open the left-hand window and pass the hooter pedal and clock out.
 Set these up to allow you to stand on the balcony in line with the yellow triangles

 Take the red lever arch file labelled "Race Officer" from the shelf to the side of the computer and keep it to hand.
 This contains all the information you may need for the duty.
 Copies of quick reference documents are also pinned up on the two notice boards within the race box.
+There should be fresh sign on sheets on the desk and a race results book on the top shelf.